bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

   - If the enemy base tile has 1–2 enemy units, Spy kills one (first).
   - Otherwise, Spy deals 1 damage to the enemy base.
   - Then Spy always self-destructs.
+- **Assassination dialog**: When spy assassinates, a dialog is shown to both players indicating the spy's action.

 **Lane winner:**
 - Determined by which side has surviving cards after combat.